 Skip to main content

-Hytale is a tick-based server.
-Many game systems — ECS processors, entity spawning, damage application, loot drops — only take effect after one or more world ticks.
-If your test spawns an entity and immediately checks its state, the entity may not be fully initialized yet.
-HRTK provides tick-aware waiting primitives to handle this correctly.
+Hytale runs on a tick-based game loop.
+Many things - entity spawning, damage, loot drops, and component setup - only take effect after one or more ticks.
+If your test spawns an entity and immediately checks its state, the entity may not be fully set up yet.
+HRTK provides tools to wait for ticks so your tests can check state at the right time.

 Why Tick Waiting Matters